click on photo to go back...

 Sydney as the kind General Hess in a "Lassie" episode from 1959 "Junior GI's"Sydney Smith had another role in Lassie's 'Judgment Seat' as the more mean Ed Carter (1960).

-Above left: Sydney as the kind General Hess in a Lassie episode "Junior GI's" (Jan 4.
+Above left: Sydney as the kind General Hess in a Lassie episode "Junior GI's" (CBS, Jan 4.
 1959)

 Back on stage on the East Coast as Junius Brutus Booth, the younger and also the understudy for Lorne Greene's role of William Winter in the play Edwin Booth (46th Street Theatre, Nov 24. - Dec 13.
 1958)